benefit-js/benefit-js/README.md

 This should open up the `demo.html` file in your browser.
 Editing the `index.js` script should automagically reload your browser and keep things in sync!

+To update to the latest version of `inner`, simply run `git submodule update --remote` from the `inner/` directory.

 ### Deployment

 The wrapper `index.js` script is deployed to `https://fast.benefitjs.com/benefit.js`, our global static CDN-hosted endpoint.